ekwan/PyQuiver/README.md

 isotopomer O3 3 3 17O
 ```

 In each case, the isotopomer definition is followed by three parameters: the atom number in the ground state, the atom number in the transition state, and the isotope to substitute with.
 For example, for C1, atom 1 in the ground state and atom 1 in the transition state will be substituted with carbon-13.
-In general, *PyQuiver* will try to prevent you from
+In general, *PyQuiver* will try to prevent you from entering isotopomers that do not make sense.

 The definition of `13C` is drawn from `src/weights.dat`: